3ki5tj/wham/data/1VII/README.md

 File            | Description
 ----------------+--------------------------------------------------------------------
-mkwhamcmp.sh    | script to generate files for the GNUplot script doc/fig/whamcmp.gp xvgrun.py       | running script to measure the number of iterations and run time, output used for doc/fig/nsnt.gp, the output is .log xvgtrace.py     | running script to measure the decay of error, not used, the output is .tr xvgerr.py       | running script to estimate of error, output used for doc/fig/whamcmp.gp, the output is .log
+mkwhamcmp.sh    | script to generate files for the GNUplot script doc/fig/whamcmp.gp.
+This is sufficient only the old whacmp.gp, which applies to the entire data set.
+For the new version, which is compute for subsamples, check the subdirectories, whamcmpr0.01 and whamcmpr0.0001.
+However, mbar.out is still needed, which can be generated either by mkwhamcmp.sh or manually. xvgrun.py       | running script to measure the number of iterations and run time, output used for doc/fig/nsnt.gp, the output is .log xvgtrace.py     | running script to measure the decay of error, not used, the output is .tr xvgerr.py       | running script to estimate of error, output used for doc/fig/whamcmp.gp, the output is .log